-- For television watching, the normal guideline is to place the television at 3 times the size of the screen.
-But with some of these new big screen TVs, 3 times the size of the screen is in the next room!
+- For television watching, the normal guideline is to place the television at three times the size of the screen.
+But with some of these new big-screen TVs, three times the size of the screen is in the next room.

 - Three feet of space is recommended for traffic lanes.
-But if you have large family members or lots of kids, I would recommend allowing an extra foot for safety for your furniture and for your family members.
+But if you have large family members or lots of kids, we would recommend allowing an extra foot for safety for your furniture and your family members.

 - In the dining room, an average adult needs a depth of 20 inches for a dining room chair, plus 16 inches to scoot back the chair back from the table.
 Again, adjust the measurements to fit your family.